 - Leaving an office

 It is true what they say – we can choose our friends, but we cannot choose our family.
-In continuation to this thought – not all family members are likeable.
-In real life, when get togethers happen it is tough to avoid such people, but in the digital world one can – all that one has to do is to get rid of them by unfriending on social media.
+In continuation of this thought – not all family members are likeable.
+In real life, when get-togethers to happen it is tough to avoid such people, but in the digital world one can – all that one has to do is to get rid of them by unfriending on social media.

 - Posts of some are irritating